jackyoh/ohara-docs/content/en/docs/master/user_guide.md

 **Why change to root user?**
 Use the root user to install Kubernetes is simple and convenient.
 Avoid changing not an admin user.
-Of course, you can use the admin user and add the \"sudo\" keyword to execute install the Kubernetes shell script.
+Of course, you can use the admin user and add the "sudo" keyword to execute install the Kubernetes shell script.
 {{% /alert %}}

 - Change directory to `kubernetes/distribute`